Welcome to 1st UP: First Generation University Programming!

-We are here to provide necessary support, services, and workshops to first-generation and low-income students.
-A first-generation student is simply a student whose parents didn't have the opportunity to attend university.
+A first generation student is any student whose parents didn't attend university.
 While this comes with its own challenges, we are here to help ease your transition to university.

 What We Do

 1st UP's biggest program is our new faculty mentor program, 1st STEP: Student Transitions in Education, which launched last year.
 1st STEP pairs first gen students with faculty mentors who were also the first in their families to go to university.
 Faculty mentors help students navigate their transition to university, coach them through grant applications and course selection, and eventually prepare for the transition to grad school or the workforce.
 Academic Support also offers a series of workshops each year designed for first generation students, and supports the active student club, First Gen Den.
 We are here to help you access university services and answer any questions you might have.